SvenMichaelKlose/tunix/src/bin/lisp/README.md

 * Optimization

-Finally the desired code can be generated.
-It does not have to be bytecode.
-It can be anything, e.g. assembly language.
+Finally the desired code can be generated, e.g. byte code or assembly language.

 Code generation: